Prem-Swarup/Chess/README.md

 - CSS

 To run react app go to chess directory add necessary react/node modules, then run it as react-app using command "npm run start".
+This is ongoing project.
+Few features are yet to be added.